tryretool/terraform-retool-self-hosted-blueprints/README.md

    ```sh
    mv provider.example.tf provider.tf
    ```

-   Use `mv`, not `cp`: Terraform loads every `*.tf` file in the directory, and `provider.example.tf` matches, so keeping both declares each provider twice.

 3. **Edit the `locals` block** at the top of `main.tf` — set `prefix`, your cloud project/subscription, `region`, and `domain_name`.
 (The